Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: Introduction

-The `frozen dynamics' assumption has been questioned recently, and using scaling ideas and numerical simulations, it has been argued that the nonequilibrium regime is characterized by critical coarsening which can lead to scaling laws different from the Kibble-Zurek prediction \cite{Biroli:2010}.
-To the best of our knowledge, this proposal has not been investigated analytically; furthermore, most studies have focused on the properties at the end of the quench and are limited to the linear cooling of the system.
-Here, we study the one-dimensional Ising model with Glauber dynamics for general cooling schemes analytically, and derive scaling properties of the defect density at and close to the critical point.
-We then consider a zero-range process with time-dependent hop rates and study these properties both analytically and numerically.
+The `frozen dynamics' assumption has been questioned recently and using scaling ideas and numerical simulations, it has been argued that the nonequilibrium regime is characterized by critical and sub-critical coarsening which can result in a substantial decrease in the number of excess defects and even change the scaling law from the Kibble-Zurek prediction \cite{Biroli:2010}.
+However, the previous body of work on testing this proposal has focused on the properties at the end of the quench and, to the best of our knowledge, the scaling behavior for the {\it approach} to the final quench point has not been elucidated.
+Here, we study the one-dimensional Ising model with Glauber dynamics for general cooling schemes analytically when it is cooled to zero temperature, and derive scaling properties of the defect density at and close to the end of the quench.
+We then consider a zero-range process with time-dependent hop rates when it is annealed slowly to the critical point and study such properties analytically and numerically.